IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :MinutesUntilConfirmEmailTokenExpires
 +++++++++++++++++++++++++++++++++++++

 The duration in minutes before "Confirm Email" URLs expire.
 The default is 1440 minutes (24 hours).
-See also :doc:`/installation/administration`.
+See also the :doc:`/admin/user-administration` section of our Admin Guide.

 :DefaultAuthProvider
 ++++++++++++++++++++